• Skip to main content

 • Tips & Tricks

-• Apple Pear Recipes
+• Apple and Pear Recipes

 Ingredients; puff pastry, apple, pear, almond extract, brown sugar, cinnamon, nutmeg, and flour.